Water Monitoring and Stewardship

 About community-based monitoring in the NWT

-The Government of the Northwest Territories, through the Department of Environment and Climate Change (ECC) works with water partners to support communities in the development and implementation of aquatic community-based monitoring (CBM) and research programs.
+The Government of the Northwest Territories, through the Department of Environment and Climate Change (ECC), works with water partners to support communities in the development and implementation of aquatic Community-Based Monitoring (CBM) and research programs.

-ECC is the lead agency for coordinating implementation of the NWT Water Stewardship Strategy.
+ECC is the lead agency for coordinating the implementation of the NWT Water Stewardship Strategy.
 Part of the implementation is to support NWT communities to become more involved in water stewardship activities, such as monitoring and research.

 Community-based monitoring fosters a wide range of innovations, including increased awareness of water stewardship issues, improved traditional knowledge collection and application as well as increased direct community involvement in research and monitoring program design.
-ECC provides information about monitoring parameters and provides equipment and other monitoring resources for community-based projects.

 ECC is working with 21 communities to monitor water quality at over 40 sites on 24 NWT rivers and lakes.